ES-1085/project-joshua-and-autumn/analysis/data_tidying.md

-Visualizing missing data can help us determine which specific contaminants were actually detected, and should then be analyzed, as there are a lot of missing values within each dataset.
+Visualizing missing data can help us determine which specific contaminants were actually detected, and should then be analyzed, as there are a lot of missing values within each data set.

 \###Missing PCB Data